soccin/scRNA/README.txt

 - `doSeuratV5_01.R`: Initial QC to check filtering paramters and check cell cycle regression plots to see if cell cycle regression is needed.

-- `doSeuratV5_02.R`: Stage 2, redo the QC-filter (but can reset parameters) and now set whether to regress out cell cycle or not.
+- `doSeuratV5_02.R`: Stage 2, redo the QC-filter (but can reset parameters) but now move the Cell Cycle regression into the main script and follow the Seurat suggestion of only regressing out the variable features.